 - 3 cloves garlic chopped (or more to taste)

-- 2 teaspoons chopped fresh rosemary or thyme, or 1/4 teaspoon dried
+- 2 teaspoons fresh rosemary or fresh thyme, chopped, or ¼ teaspoon dried

 - Salt and freshly ground black pepper

 - Preheat oven to 400 degrees.
 Line a rimmed baking sheet with parchment paper or aluminum foil for easy cleanup.

 - Arrange vegetables on prepared baking sheet in a single layer.
 Drizzle with olive oil.
 Sprinkle with garlic and rosemary or thyme, then season to taste with salt and pepper.
 (I like 1 teaspoon salt and ½ teaspoon pepper.)